-(a) In the event the proposed outside activity is determined to constitute a conflict of interest, and the faculty member disagrees with that determination the faculty member may file a grievance under the expedited grievance procedure contained in Article 20.
+(a) In the event the proposed Reportable Outside Activity is denied due to a conflict of interest, and the faculty member disagrees with that determination the faculty member may file a grievance under the expedited grievance procedure contained in Article 20.
 Alternatively, the faculty member may, within seven (7) days, seek a review in writing by the University Review Committee on Outside Activities and Conflict of Interest, or a subcommittee of at least three faculty members thereof, for an advisory opinion, unless the Committee has been consulted previously on this matter.
 The Committee shall render its opinion in writing within 7 days of receipt of the faculty member's request.
-If the Committee concludes that the outside activity could have been approved, it shall consult with the approving authority to seek resolution of the matter.
+If the Committee concludes that the Reportable Outside Activity could have been approved, it shall consult with the approving authority to seek resolution of the matter.
 Should satisfactory resolution not be attained, the Committee may recommend to the President that the activity be approved.
 If no resolution is attained within fourteen (14) days from the date the faculty member receives the written opinion of the Committee, the faculty member may file a grievance under the expedited grievance procedure contained in Article 20.